entrity/Computer-Usage/Reference, firewall (IPTABLES, etc).md

 # Open a port for any connection
 iptables -A INPUT -p tcp --dport 8000 -j ACCEPT iptables -A OUTPUT -m state --state ESTABLISHED -j ACCEPT
+# Open all ports for source IP
+iptables -A INPUT -p tcp -s 10.0.0.1 -j ACCEPT

 # Insert a rule (because matches are searched in list order)
 iptables -I INPUT 3 -p tcp --dport 8000 -j ACCEPT # Set the number after the chain name